gc-da11yn/gc-da11yn.github.io/.github/DEVELOPMENT.md

     ---
     ```

+### How to run markdown-link-checker to check for broken or dead links on the console

+The markdown-link-checker is an implemented plugin from [markdown-link-checker](https://www.npmjs.com/package/markdown-link-check) that automatically scans and checks for working and dead links.
+The code used in this project is a modified version from [canada.ca link checker](https://github.com/canada-ca/Open_First_Whitepaper/blob/master/link-check.js).
+We are currently using version 3.0.

+To run the plugin follow the instructions:

+1. Make sure you are in the same directory as the link-check.js file, in this case /gc-da11yn.github.io>
+2. Run 'node link-check' on your terminal

 #### What happens when internalLinks is not included

 If you don't include the `internalLinks` variable in the front matter of your Markdown file, then the "internalLinks" message will not be included in the alert message by default.
 This is because the `internalLinks` variable is used to control whether or not the "internalLinks" message is included, and if it is not specified in the front matter, it will default to `false`.